ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 **Verdict: Correct**

+#### Hypothesis 3
-3. A statistically significant portion of games in the "Best Games" set involve comeback wins I defined a comeback a game in which the team losing at half time wins the game, even though this is not always the case (teams can turn around a deficit in the same half that they fell behind in), as it was the best I could do given the collected data.
+A statistically significant portion of games in the "Best Games" set involve comeback wins I defined a comeback a game in which the team losing at half time wins the game, even though this is not always the case (teams can turn around a deficit in the same half that they fell behind in), as it was the best I could do given the collected data.
 I hypothesize that comeback games are more memorable than regular games because of the emotional rollercoasters that fans go through when watching these games.

 I again used pie charts to show the ratio of comeback to non-comeback games in both the "Best Games" set and the rest of the games.
 The charts are shown below: